Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Effects of Delay Mismatch on Cascoded Class-D PA Output Power

 \subsection{Case Study I: Ideal Cascode Class-D PA}

-Under ideal conditions, the switches have a very low resistance, and the impedance of NMOS and PMOS is considered equal for a cascode class-D PA, as shown in Fig.~\ref{fig_ls_sw}~(b).
-For the ideal case that signals are synchronized, in Fig.~\ref{fig_ls_mm_wave_ideal}~(a), the output power of the class-D PA with double of nominal supply voltage is calculated according to the first Fourier coefficient \cite{ref_scpa_2011}:
+Under ideal conditions, the switches have zero resistance, and the NMOS (PMOS) can be modeled as a pull-down (pull-up) device, as shown in \Cref{fig_ls_sw}~(b).
+For the ideal case where the signals are synchronized (\Cref{fig_ls_mm_wave_ideal}~(a)), the output power, $\mathrm{P_{out,ideal}}$, of the class-D PA with double the nominal supply voltage is calculated according to the first Fourier coefficient \cite{ref_scpa_2011}:

-where $\mathrm{P_{out,i}}$ and $\mathrm{R_{Opt}}$ are the output power of the stacked class-D PA and the optimum resistance seen from the matching network, respectively.
+where $\mathrm{R_{opt}}$ is the optimum resistance seen from the matching network.

-Therefore, the delay mismatch in toggling the gate voltage of P1 and N1 results in a two-level step signal waveform shown in Fig.~\ref{fig_ls_mm_wave_ideal}~(b).
-The output signal has a voltage level of $\mathrm{2\cdot V_{DD}}$, with a pulse width of $\mathrm{T_{c} - T_{ms}}$ where $\mathrm{T_{c}}$ is $\dfrac{1}{2\cdot f_{c}}$, $f_{c}$ is the carrier frequency, and $\mathrm{T_{ms}}$ presents the time mismatch between signals driving PMOS and NMOS in cascode class-D PA.
-Hence, the output power of a stacked class-D PA under delay mismatch can be calculated as follows:
+A delay mismatch in toggling the respective gate voltages of P1 and N1 results in a two-level step signal waveform, as shown in \Cref{fig_ls_mm_wave_ideal}~(b).
+The output signal has a voltage level of $\mathrm{2V_{DD}}$, with a pulse width of $\mathrm{T_{c} - T_{ms}}$ where $\mathrm{T_{c}}$ is $\dfrac{1}{ 2\cdot f_{c}}$, $f_{c}$ is the carrier frequency, and $\mathrm{T_{ms}}$ represents the time mismatch between signals driving PMOS and NMOS in cascode class-D PA.
+Hence, the output power of a stacked class-D PA under delay mismatch, $P_{out, ni}$, can be calculated as follows:

 where